Subwoofer: Matterhorn

 The Matterhorn is a subwoofer model completed in March 2007 by Danley Sound Labs in Gainesville, Georgia after a U.S. military request for a loudspeaker that could project infrasonic waves over a distance.
 The Matterhorn was designed to reproduce a continuous sine wave from 15 to 20 Hz, and generate 94 dB at a distance of 250 m, and more than 140 dB for music playback measured at the horn mouth.
 It can generate a constant 15 Hz sine wave tone at 140 dB for 24 hours a day, seven days a week with extremely low harmonic distortion.
-The subwoofer has a flat frequency response from 15 to 80 Hz, and is down 3 dB at 12 Hz.
+The subwoofer has a flat frequency response from 15 to 100 Hz, and is down 3 dB at 12 Hz.
 It was built within an intermodal container 20 ft long and 8 × 8 ft square.
 The container doors swing open to reveal a tapped horn driven by 40 long-throw 15-inch (40 cm) MTX speaker drivers each powered by its own 1000-watt amplifier.
-The manufacturer claims that 53 13-ply 18 mm 4 × 8 ft sheets of plywood were used in its construction, though one of the fabricators wrote that double-thickness 26-ply sheets were used for convenience.
+The manufacturer claims that 53 13-ply 18 mm 4 × 8 ft sheets of plywood were used in its construction, although one of the fabricators wrote that double-thickness 26-ply sheets were used for convenience.

 A diesel generator is housed within the enclosure to supply electricity when external power is unavailable.
-Of the constant tone output capability, designer Tom Danley wrote that the "target 94 dB at 250 meters is not the essentially fictional 'burst' or 'peak SPL' nonsense in pro sound, or like the 'death burp' signal used in car sound contests."
 At the annual National Systems Contractors Association (NSCA) convention in March 2007, the Matterhorn was barred from making any loud demonstrations of its power because of concerns about damaging the building of the Orange County Convention Center.
 Instead, using only a single 20 amp electrical circuit for safety, visitors were allowed to step inside the horn of the subwoofer for an "acoustic massage" as the fractionally powered Matterhorn reproduced low level 10–15 Hz waves.